 Some people experience that, after parental leave, employees are more productive and contribute more to the workplace.
 This may apply to everyone, including university teachers and researchers who are mid-career.
 However the regulations are complicated, not least because the forms of employment for young university teachers such as doctoral candidates, associate professors, assistant professors and above all employees on various forms of fixed-term contracts or substitutes, are outside the norm which is a permanent position from which you take parental leave of absence.

 In order to help our members to see how the regulations work in the higher education sector, SULF has developed a leaflet entitled Råd inför din föräldraledighet (Advice prior to your parental leave).
-The leaflet is available when you log into My pages.
+The leaflet is in Swedish and available when you log into My pages.

 Plan your leave